tensorflow/tfjs-website/source/tutorials/fit-curve.md

 <img src="../images/fit_curve_learned.png" alt="Input data scatterplot" style="max-width: 500px;"/>

 Much Better than random!
-The **full code** for this tutorial can be found at ... feel free to download it and experiment with some of the different variables in the code.
+The **full code** for this tutorial can be found [here](https://github.com/tensorflow/tfjs-examples/tree/master/polynomial-regression-core) feel free to download it and experiment with some of the different variables in the code.